jackmanners/GSS-15/README.md

 >*by Manners, J., Appleton, S. L., Reynolds, A. C., Melaku, Y. A., Gill, T. K., Lovato, N., Sweetman, A., Bickley, K., Adams, R., Lack, L., and Scott, H.*

-This repository contains scoring codes for the Good Sleeper Scale-15 items. </br>
+This repository contains scoring codes for the Good Sleeper Scale-15 items.
+This is currently only implemented in Python, though expect an R version soon.</br>
+Regardless, `python_scoring/gss.py` should offer insight into how to automate scoring in other languages.
+Scoring is divided into sub-domains for ease of reading, but I'd hardly call anything I write especially Pythonic so apologies for that. </br>

 The manuscript can be found at [doi.org/10.1111/jsr.13717](https://doi.org/10.1111/jsr.13717). </br>
 The open-source questionnaire and scoring guide can be found on [osf.io/na6jt](https://osf.io/na6jt/). </br>

+##### Tkinter GUI uses the [Azure](https://github.com/rdbende/Azure-ttk-theme) theme for ttk.

 ---
 ## Requirements

-Requirements can be found in 'requirements.txt', but main packages used are:
+Requirements can be found in `requirements.txt`, but main packages used are:
 - Python 3
 - pandas
 - sv-ttk

-If you have python installed already, run 'install_requirements.sh' or with the below code to create a virtual environment and install required packages.
+If you have python installed already, run `install_requirements.sh` or with the below code to create a virtual environment and install required packages.
 ```sh
 pip install -r requirements.txt
 ```